heshamyehia/University-Managment-System/README.md

 ## Acknowledgements

-I would like to extend our heartfelt thanks to the following team members for their valuable contributions to the development of the University Management System:
+I would like to extend my heartfelt thanks to the following team members for their valuable contributions to the development of the University Management System:

 - Heba Mohamed
 - Aley Amr